kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 Why such interactions matter of DevOps cultures

 - In DevOps, culture is just as critical as tooling
-- Unstructured, informal interactions often spark:
+- Unstructured, informal interactions often spark
   - Creativity
   - Problem-solving
   - Morale and cohesion